BSRohit20/Vehicle-Detection-and-Classification-Using-R-CNN-/README.md

-# VEHICLE DETECTION AND CLASSIFICATION-USING-AND-R-CNN
+# VEHICLE DETECTION AND CLASSIFICATION-USING-SSD-AND-R-CNN
 This repository contains the implementation of an object detection system using Faster R-CNN (Region-based Convolutional Neural Networks) with the ResNet-50 backbone.
 The system is designed to detect objects (specifically cars in this case) in images and return bounding boxes along with classification labels.
 The code supports training, validation, and testing on a custom dataset.

 ## Table of Contents